muness/muness.github.io/_posts/2023-09-26-planning-not-plans.md

 ## Example Worksheet: Joining TechCorp

 To better illustrate the application of this system, here's an example from my recent experience joining a new company.
 I updated my previous worksheet, adding in priorities that aligned with my new role.
 After the worksheet, I included an example of how I used the worksheet to decide on weekly tasks.
+It's obviously edited for anonymity and obfuscation.

 ### Accomplishments